 Campus Recreation and Wellness has made extensive health-related modifications for fall semester.
-Capacity of activity areas will be reduced, extensive cleaning requirements will be in place, towel service will be suspended and staff contact reduced.
-Visit the Campus Recreation & Wellness website for an overview of RecWell changes, along with other pages that include information on facility operations, program modifications and online wellness resources page to stay active and well while maintaining social distancing.
+Capacity of activity areas has been reduced, extensive cleaning requirements are in place, towel service has been suspended and staff contact reduced.
+Visit the Campus Recreation & Wellness website for an overview of RecWell changes, along with other pages that include information on facility operations, program modifications and online wellness resources.